flowsydev/flowsy-net-repository-core/README.md

 ```

 ## IEntityTranslated
-Interface for objects extending an entity to include a specific translation.
+Interface that shall be implemented by classes extending an entity to include a specific translation.
 An object implementing **IEntityTranslated** can be thought of as a combination of an entity and its translation.
 Intended for applications with multi-lingual support.
 ```csharp